 What is Document Delivery?

-Although many articles are available online, many in our collection are available only in paper.
+Although many articles are available online, many in our collection are available in paper or microfiche.

 - Any print article or book chapter owned by the Library will be made available electronically by request.

-- Also, entire books can be pulled in advance and placed "on hold" at the Circulation Desk in the OSU-Tulsa Library.
+- Entire books can be pulled in advance and placed "on hold" at the Circulation Desk in the OSU-Tulsa Library.